Month 12, Day 7, Monday 12:45 p.m.

 The library doors stayed closed for over an hour longer, until the faculty in the administrative section of the building received word that it was definitely safe to release the students.

-Newton and most of the other students left as soon as they were able, but Sebastien remained behind, reading about divination.
+Newton and most of the other students left as soon as they were able, but Sebastien remained behind, reading about divination while she waited for her next class.
 She struggled to focus, her mind returning several times to what might have caused the rogue magic sirens.

-She didn’t feel much more confident about her plan by the time she left the library for Lacer’s Practical Casting class, but she was determined.
+She felt no more confident about her plan by the time she left the library for Lacer’s Practical Casting class, but she was determined.
 There were no problems that a combination of magic, power, and knowledge-backed ingenuity couldn’t fix.

 ‘I’ll need to prioritize, though,’ she admitted.
 ‘I can’t handle practicing new utility spells, researching sleep spells, and trying to learn about emergency healing while also working on this.
 Everything but school work and getting my blood back from the coppers will have to wait.’

-All the students were still absorbed by the earlier sirens, and the class was filled with chatter waiting for Professor Lacer to arrive.
-It was normal for him to stride in with his coat flapping behind him after all the students had been waiting for a few minutes, but as time passed, it seemed strange that he was so late.
+All the students were still absorbed by the earlier sirens, and the class was filled with chatter while they waited for Professor Lacer to arrive.
+It was normal for him to stride in with his coat flapping behind him after all the students had been seated for a few minutes, but the minutes ticked by and Professor Lacer still hadn’t arrived.

 “He might not be coming,” said Westbay, who had taken it upon himself to sit beside Sebastien.